-Thanks to the robust virtual call center solutions available today, it's easier than ever to capture performance data.
+Thanks to the robust virtual call center software and solutions available today, it's easier than ever to capture performance data.
 And it's a good thing, too.

-More and more call centers add new channels of communications, like email, chat, social media, and even text messaging.
+More and more call centers add new channels of communication, like email, chat, social media, and even text messaging.
 All of these customer interactions need to be monitored, measured, and optimized.

 But, many call center managers fall prey to call center analytics overload.
 With so many reports and dashboards available at your fingertips, it's easy to give in to the temptation to track every minute of every call.
 This scattered approach makes it difficult to measure and optimize any single key performance indicator or metric.